lFandoriNl/chamaeleon/README.md

 #### Extensible Architecture

-Chamaeleon is based on an extensible architecture based on extensions and plugins.
+Chamaeleon is based on an extensible architecture based on plugins.
 This design allows users to add new features and functionality to the platform, expanding its functionality to meet their specific needs, be it a new block or new ways to customize block parameter changes or block styles and more.

 #### Overriding Built-in Components